micbay/RaceTimerAndController/README.md

 // Function to play the current note index of a melody using 'tone()'.
-// We want to pass all the variables instead of depending on their globality. int PlayNote(int *songNotes, int *songLengths, int curNoteIdx, byte tempoBPM){
+// We want to pass all the variables instead of depending on their globality.
+// This function returns, in ms, how long to wait before playing following note. int PlayNote(int *songNotes, int *songLengths, int curNoteIdx, byte tempoBPM){
   int noteDuration;
   int noteLength = pgm_read_word(&songLengths[curNoteIdx]);